Moxzii/Moxzii/README.md

 ｡𖦹°‧ i'm not good at interacting first so if u wanna have a conversation you'll have 2 start it + im usually offtab so pls whisper to get my attention x.x sowwwyyyyyy.....

+ꉂ`𖦹 No!! --> :0) is not a double chin its a cleownnnn nosie plleeeasse stop asking (᨟ ͜● ᨟)

 🧁𐙚 My birthday is on 11/28!!!! wahooo!!!!

 ⋆˚✿˖° My current interests r: Danganronpa, Splatoon, FNAF, Poppy Playtime, Cuphead, Miraculous, Cookie run, Sonic, GOBB, Dandy's World, and Homestuck !!
 Most of my ponies will be based around these things ^^